Cruxible/cyon/README.md

 - ✅ GTK 3 GUI with buttons, dialogs, and download functionality
 - ✅ MP3/MP4 and file downloading using `yt-dlp` and `curl`
 - ✅ Standalone CLI with styled shell prompt
 - ✅ Modular design for extending tools and utilities
-- ✅ Save notes from the GUI
 - ✅ Cross-platform (Linux-focused)

 ---